-I have heard stories of women going in to hospital in full on labour only to be told that the midwives are sleeping and that woman in labour has to wait.
-Or that there are no doctors available.
+I have heard stories of women going into hospital in full on labor only to be told that the midwives are sleeping and that woman in labor has to wait.

-I mean I’ve only given birth to 3 children up until this point but in my experience I have never been able to get a baby to wait for everyone to be ready before they decide to make and appearance.
-But hey that’s just me.
+I mean I’ve only given birth to 3 children up until this point but in my experience, I have never been able to get a baby to wait for everyone to be ready before they decide to make an appearance.

 She literally ticked every single box that I secretly had in my head and so we were on track for mission “Give Birth Abroad”.

-In the final trimester of pregnancy my iron levels dropped seriously low and I was back to no energy again as in my first three months of pregnancy.
+In the final trimester of pregnancy, my iron levels dropped seriously low and I was back to no energy again as in my first three months of pregnancy.

 The sun was my nemesis and would follow me everywhere and everyone was annoying me for no reason at all.

 I tried everything with the midwife to raise my iron levels.
 We tried liquid iron, iron in drinks, in food, in cocoa everything to no avail and it was a real concern.

 Anyway in the end my levels were still slightly low but Sarah was happy to still deliver the baby for me.

-EVERYTHING I went through and suffered in pregnancy was all worth it every single minute of it.
+EVERYTHING I went through and suffered during pregnancy was all worth it every single minute of it.
 I was happy.

 I think the mixture of being in another country, coupled with the crazy heat and the unsatisfied cravings made it much more difficult but I am extremely happy.

 I would do it all again tomorrow, in a heartbeat, in a flash just to see my baby smile back up at me every morning.

-There are so many beautiful babies out there that need a mum and a dad, its great if you can give back to the world in some small way.
+There are so many beautiful babies out there that need a mum and a dad, it’s great if you can give back to the world in some small way.